Saturday, April 18, 2015

 Dogwood Trees

-I took the boys to see the new science building at UNA, the building was so big that I could not walk far enough back to get the whole building into one picture.
+I took the boys to see the new science building at UNA.
+The building was so big that I couldn't walk far enough back to capture the entire structure in one picture.

 Science Center UNA

-We rode to the Florence Lauderdale Public Library where the boys played on the computer and I listen to James Parker talk about From the Cumberland to the Gulf: Tennessee Troops traversing the Alabama County during the War of 1812.
+We rode to the Florence Lauderdale Public Library, where the boys played on the computer and I listened to James Parker talk about From the Cumberland to the Gulf: Tennessee Troops traversing the Alabama County during the War of 1812.

 There were many items about the War of 1812 on display at the library.